paradedb/paradedb/pg_bm25/README.md

 sudo apt-get install pg_bm25.deb
 ```

 ParadeDB collects anonymous telemetry to help us understand how many people are using the project.
-You can opt-out of telemetry by setting `export TELEMETRY=false` in your shell or in your `~/.bashrc` file before running the extension.
+You can opt-out of telemetry by setting `export TELEMETRY=false` (or unsetting the variable) in your shell or in your `~/.bashrc` file before running the extension.

 #### macOS and Windows